matplotlib/matplotlib/doc/users/faq/troubleshooting_faq.rst

 file name is ``matplotlib.py`` within the working directory.

 An example would be to change ``matplotlib.py`` to the new file name of ``new_matplotlib.py`` and attempting to check the version once more.
+If the version number now prints the issue has likely been resolved and PyCharm should now be working correctly with the Matplotlib library.